 Christian Science Organization-The Christian Science Organization is composed of Michigan State students who indicate a preference for Christian Science when entering the University.
-Weekly meetings, conducted by students, are held each Tuesday evening during the academic year in the Chapel of the Peoples Church.
+Weekly meetings, conducted by students, are held each Tuesday evening during the academic year in the Union Building.